hypo69/hypo/docs/gemini/out/en/explainer/src/product/_examples/__init__.md

 **Variables:**

-* `MODE = 'dev'`: A string variable, likely used to specify the current mode of operation (e.g., 'dev' for development, 'prod' for production).
+* ``: A string variable, likely used to specify the current mode of operation (e.g., 'dev' for development, 'prod' for production).

 **Potential Errors or Improvements:**

 * **Redundant Documentation:**  The large number of docstrings beginning with `""" ... """` and containing nothing but platform details are redundant and can be removed.
 If they were meant to contain important documentation or parameters related to specific functionalities, they should be appropriately organized.
-* **Consistency:** The use of `MODE = 'dev'` both within and outside of docstrings is confusing.
+* **Consistency:** The use of `` both within and outside of docstrings is confusing.
 Maintain consistency in either having it as a global variable or eliminating its definition inside the docstrings.
 * **Clarity:** The file name (`_examples/__init__.py`) suggests that this is an example file; it's unclear what the examples are.
 Adding a brief, descriptive comment at the top would enhance comprehension.